 Further, better documentation does not necessarily translate to better patient care because in certain situations, providers know what is appropriate to document…..?

-Point 3
+Copy and Paste, Merely a Symptom of Underlying Barriers to Effective Workflow

 According to one study, only 19% of physicians felt that the copy-and-paste function created negative issues in healthcare, despite their awareness of common mistakes it may potentially cause.
 In fact, 80% believed that the practice should be continued.
 There are several hypothesis regarding the etiology of copy-and-paste behaviors.
 One is that providers are unware they are plagiarizing, especially if it is a note authored by themselves or a colleague.
 Over half of respondents in one study believed that copy-and-pasting actually improved the process.